 European football's lesser lights may rarely get a chance to shine in a final tournament, but they have made a name for themselves in EURO qualifying on numerous occasions.

-After Scotland's stunning defeat of Spain on Tuesday, UEFA.com looks back on ten of the biggest shocks in previous campaigns.
+After Luxembourg's fine victory in Bosnia and Herzegovina and Moldova fighting back from two down to beat Poland on Tuesday, UEFA.com looks back on ten of the biggest shocks in previous campaigns.

 Luxembourg 2-1 Netherlands (30/10/1963)

 Level at 1-1 after the first round first leg in Amsterdam, this return match in Rotterdam was widely expected to go the way of the Oranje.
 However, a Luxembourg team spearheaded by perhaps the country's finest player Louis Pilot – in their first UEFA European Championship qualifying tie – prevailed, Camille Dimmer scoring in each half, either side of Piet Kruiver's equaliser.
 "The Netherlands are not at their best at the moment and we had the will to win," said Luxembourg goalkeeper Nico Schmitt.

 The West German team that took to the field in Gzira included stellar names such as Sepp Maier and Karl-Heinz Rummenigge.
 The hosts, though, would not be moved and gained what would prove their only point of qualifying.
 "At the end of the match, instead of swapping shirts with a German player I decided to keep mine in honour of our memorable display," said Malta goalkeeper Charles Sciberras.
 The visitors bounced back, though, winning the return fixture 8-0 before lifting the trophy in Italy the next year.